ChainSafe/engineering-handbook/docs/1_start-here/departments/protocol.md

 Even though the client is not yet feature complete, it provided the canonical implementation of the Filecoin Virtual Machine and Builtin Actors used by every other client on the Filecoin network.

 - <https://github.com/filecoin-project/ref-fvm>
 - <https://github.com/filecoin-project/builtin-actors>

-Initially part of the Forest code, these projects and libraries are now stand-alone components of the Filecoin network and co-maintained by Filecoin Foundation and the Forest team.
+Initially part of the Forest code, these projects and libraries are now stand-alone components of the Filecoin network and are co-maintained by Filecoin Foundation and the Forest team.

-### Gossamer
+## Gossamer

 Gossamer is a Polkadot host written in Go, a framework to build and run nodes for different blockchain protocols compatible with the Polkadot ecosystem,